 3 Decision Tree Templates and Examples

-In business, you often find yourself dealing with situations where you must make difficult choices.
+In business, you often deal with situations where you must make difficult choices.
 That’s harder to do when you don’t clearly understand the potential outcomes.
 A decision tree template can help you map out different scenarios that could play out depending on your choice.
 Seeing all possible alternatives in one place can help you see the effects and aid you in deciding what path to take.

 Decision trees are flowcharts, graphs, or diagrams designed to help individuals explore different decisions and possible outcomes.
 Every “branch” within your tree represents an outcome from a decision.
 If one of your choices leads to another decision, you then split that new choice off into a new branch and its effects.

-In the end, you should wind up with a diagram shape similar to a tree.
+Ultimately, you should wind up with a diagram shape similar to a tree.
 Many leaders assign values to different branches to help them make the best choice for their organization.
 Technology like a decision tree maker lets you quickly build, edit, and share decision trees with colleagues while brainstorming.

 How Are Decision Trees Used?